pokyah/R-project-init/README.md

 Productivity tool.
 This script is inspired from https://frdvnw.github.io/data-sciences/linux/2018/04/12/my-r-skeletton.html

+## How it works

+* It pulls the Github R .gitgnore template file and make it your .gitignore file
+* It pulls the GNU GPL V3 license from gnu.org and make it your LICENSE file
+* it pulls a default init.R script from this repo with knitr commenting + YAML header + TOS footer + my habitual R script initialisation functions (load common libraries, etc...)
+* It creates the tree structure
+* It intialize a new git repository

 ## How to use it ?

 ### Fork or clone this repository